$19.99+ shipping, tax (if appl.)

 About the Author

 GREGORY STEVENSON (PhD, Emory University) is a professor of New Testament at Rochester College in Rochester Hills, Michigan.
-He is the author of Power and Place: Temple and Identity in the Book of Revelation and Televised Morality: The Case of Buffy the Vampire Slayer.
-In addition he has published numerous essays and articles ranging in topics from intertextuality in Psalm 77 and golden crown imagery in revelation to food as metaphor in Gilmore Girls and the influence of the book of Revelation on modern comic books.
+His teaching and research interests are New Testament studies, Greco-Roman culture, apocalyptic literature, and the intersection of religion and popular culture.
+He is the author of Power and Place: Temple and Identity in the Book of Revelation and Televised Morality: The Case of Bu"y the Vampire Slayer.
+He and his wife, Saysavad, have three children and live in Rochester Hills, Michigan.